SystemsApproach/sdn/future.rst

     Projecting into the future, with Phase 3 of SDN focusing on verifiable, top-down control of network behavior.

+To put this all in an historical context, :numref:`Figure %s
+<fig-phase3>` illustrates a view of three phases of SDN.
+It is fair to
-To put this all in an historical context, Section 1.3 suggests we are now in the second phase of SDN. :numref:`Figure %s <fig-phase3>` extends this into the future with a third phase, during which verifiable closed loop control will empower network operators to take full ownership of the software that defines their networks.
-This gives network owners further ability to tailor their networks in ways that differentiate them from their competitors.
+say that we are in the early stages of phase 2, where the most advanced operators have been able to take control of their software, via disaggregated control planes, and of their packet processing,  via P4-programmable data planes.
+We see an emerging third phase, during which verifiable closed loop control will empower network operators to take full ownership of the software that defines their networks.
+Not only will they be able to determine the behavior of their networks through software, but they will be able to provide that the network is implementing their intent.
+Just as the hardware industry has developed high confidence that chips will work as intended before they go into manufacturing, network operators will have confidence that their networks are reliable, secure, and meeting their specified objectives.